 However, she wasn't giving anything away about them with this particular e-mail.
-This was merely a friendly request to the Texan doctor, a Dr. Dogan, to forward to her any information he might have gathered on the drug.
+This was merely a friendly request to Dr. Dogan, the doctor in Texas, to forward any information he might have gathered on the drug.
 She didn't say why, just that she was curious about the possibilities his query had posed.
 It was completely innocuous.
 There would be no reason for Dec to get upset, especially since it was entirely likely that nothing would pan out from it anyway.